 If you have excess clay on the ends of the bar earring, pinch off the excess and pat the ends smooth.

-If you have fingerprints in your clay, or if you want the surface to be smoother than you have, wet your fingers slightly with water and rub the Crystal Clay.
+If you have fingerprints in your clay, or if you want the surface to be smoother than you have, wet your fingers slightly with water and rub the Epoxy Clay.
 The water will help smooth the clay.

 Repeat Steps 5 through 11 to make the second earring in your pair.
-While the Crystal Clay is moist and uncured, lay the pieces onto a glossy surface, such as a piece of plastic.
+While the Epoxy Clay is moist and uncured, lay the pieces onto a glossy surface, such as a piece of plastic.
 This will prevent the clay from sticking to the surface area.

 Place some Gilding Flake onto your work surface.
 Wet the end of a toothpick and gently touch the Gilding Flake to pick it up.
-Place the flake onto the wet Crystal Clay and slightly tack into place.
+Place the flake onto the wet Epoxy Clay and slightly tack into place.

 Repeat for the other earring.

 Lay both earrings onto a piece of plastic to cure.
 For the first 90 to 120 minutes while the clay is setting-up, rotate the earring from side to side to avoid having a “flat surface” form on the clay.
 You could also create a flat surface where the posts of the earrings can poke through and be level (I used a piece of packaging to create a drying surface for other projects).

 Earrings will set up in 2 hours and will continue to cure for 14-16 hours after.

 Download PDF Tutorial: Make These Earring Post Bar Earrings with Epoxy Clay and Gilding Flakes (PDF)